SypherEngine/SypherEngine/README.md

 <h3 align="center"><strong>Disclaimer</strong></h3>

-> The project is going dormant for a while as I've gotten busy with some other things, but this project is still very much alive and kicking! :)

 > SypherEngine is currently in an alpha stage and is subject to many changes.
 While it does have basic features, there are many bugs still untracked and the documentation is currently a work in progress...
 If you wish to help, all help is appreciated!

 <h1 align="center">🔨 Features 🔨</h1>